joatmon08/hashicorp-stack-demoapp/README.md

    - `vault/setup/`: Deploy a Vault cluster via Helm chart and set up Kubernetes auth method

    - `boundary/setup`: Configures Boundary with two projects, one for operations and the other for development teams.
+Includes two self-managed workers.

    - `boundary/config`: Update Boundary self-managed workers after they initiate registration.

-   - `argocd/setup/`: Deploys an ArgoCD cluster to configure applications
+   - `argocd/setup/`: Deploys an ArgoCD cluster to configure applications.

-   - `argocd/config/`: Deploys an ArgoCD proejcts
+   - `argocd/config/`: Deploys an ArgoCD projects.

    - `certs/`: Sets up offline root CA and signs intermediate CA in Vault for Consul-related certificates.